clusterloggs/Time-series-forecast-with-XGB/README.md

 ## Usage Guide

-This project is contained entirely within the `Time series forecast with XGB.ipynb` Jupyter Notebook.
+This project is contained entirely within the `Time series forecast with main.ipynb` Jupyter Notebook.
 It is not a command-line application.
 To use it, simply run the cells in the notebook from top to bottom.

 The notebook is structured as follows: